-The spread of cancer can be detected by the presence of prostate cancer cells in areas surrounding the prostate, such as the seminal vesicle, the capsule that surrounds the prostate, and the lymph nodes in the groin area.
+The spread of cancer can be detected by the presence of prostate cancer cells in areas surrounding the prostate, such as the seminal vesicle, the capsule that surrounds the prostate, and the lymph nodes in the pelvis.
 This is called locally advanced prostate cancer, indicating that all of the spread is in the region of the prostate.
 The cancer cells can also spread to other regions of the body.
 The most common site of distant spread is the bone, but the lung, liver, brain, and other organs could also be involved.
 When the disease spreads to other sites, it is still considered prostate cancer.
-It is no longer curable, but remains highly treatable especially if the spread is not extensive.
+It may no longer be curable, but remains highly treatable especially if the spread is not extensive.

 How Curable Is Prostate Cancer?

 As with all cancers, “cure” rates for prostate cancer describe the percentage of patients remaining disease-free for a specific time.
 In general, the earlier the cancer is caught and treated, the more likely the patient will remain disease-free.

 Approximately 90% of all prostate cancers are detected in the local and regional stages, so the cure rate is very high: Nearly 100% of men diagnosed and treated at this stage will be disease-free after five years.
 However, prostate cancer is still a deadly disease.
 A man with prostate cancer has a 1 in 7 chance of dying from the disease, and nearly 88 U.S. men die from it every day.
 Determining which men will die from prostate cancer and which men will die with prostate cancer is an active area of research.

 Current studies are looking at men with very small low-risk tumors to decide if immediate aggressive therapy is needed, or if a man can be safely observed without immediate treatment (and side effects) while still preserving his chance of a long-term cure and survival free of disease.